andvides/CLAME/Readme.md

 ---------------------------------------------------------------
 Installation
 ---------------------------------------------------------------
-1. To download and install the SDSL - Succinct Data Structure Library, use the instructions describe in the wep page. https://github.com/simongog/sdsl-lite
+1. To download and install the SDSL - Succinct Data Structure Library, follow the instructions on the web page. https://github.com/simongog/sdsl-lite

 2. To download CLAME source codes